Workshops focusing on set texts, theatre productions and creative writing.

 Other A Levels

-English Literature combines well with all arts and humanities subjects, but also offers breadth and variety for students taking largely science courses.
+English Literature combines well with all arts and humanities subjects, and particularly with English Language, but also offers breadth and variety for students taking largely science courses.

 Where will my course lead?